 North End Soup Kitchen/South Flint Soup Kitchen

-Catholic Charities will continue to serve hot meals at both of the soup kitchens the entire month of December.
-“On Christmas Day, we will also be giving away new toys to every child who visits the soup kitchens and adult care packets to the clients at the Center for Hope and North End Soup Kitchen,” states Community Service Director, John Mense.
-Adults will receive a bath towel rolled up with goodies inside such as new socks and personal care items.
+Catholic Charities will serve hot meals at both of the soup kitchens the entire month of December.
+“On Christmas Day, we will also give away new toys to every child who visits the soup kitchens and adult care packets to the clients at the Center for Hope and North End Soup Kitchen,” states Community Service Director, John Manse.

 Donations of new toys, older kids’ toys, bath towels and socks are appreciated for their Christmas Day celebration.

-“Volunteers are welcome to help on Christmas Day or other days, if they wish,” adds Mense.
+“Volunteers are welcome to help on Christmas Day or other days, if they wish,” adds Manse.
 Individuals, groups and families can schedule volunteer time – call 810.785.6911.

 Carriage Town Ministries

-CTM has been serving the needy since 1950 and operates on the generous donations of the community.
+CTM has served the needy since 1950 and operates on the generous donations of the community.
 In order to best meet the needs of those experiencing homelessness, CTM has created an Amazon Wish List.
-Items can be purchased directly from the list at smile.amazon.com/gp/registry/wishlist/23DDRR0SIESE5/ref=cm_wl_huc_view.
+Items can be purchased directly from amazon.com/hz/wishlist/ls/2MTUSSOUN7SWM?sort=default

-Donations of the following necessary items may also be dropped off at the main building between 8:30am-7pm:
+Donations of the following necessary items may also be dropped off at 705 Garland St. (behind the Family Center) on Wednesdays 10am-4pm:

 - Scrubs for men and women (new or used)

-- Men’s and women’s coats (new or gently used, size Large, XL, 2XL)
+- Men’s and women’s coats (new or gently used, size L, XL, 2XL)